gremo/react-directus/README.md

 ## 🧩 Components (so far...)

-This package contains a few components for working with Direcuts files [file access](https://docs.directus.io/reference/files/).
+This package contains a few components for working with Direcuts [files](https://docs.directus.io/reference/files/).
 They are all configured for using the `apiUrl` specified in the provider.
 Hopefully, more will come in the future 🤗.

 > **Note**: components can also be used in a "standalone" way, meaning that they are not bound to the `apiUrl` specified in the provider.
 In that case, they both accept an `apiUrl` prop.